man-group/ArcticDB/.github/PULL_REQUEST_TEMPLATE.md

    Checklist for code changes...
   </summary>

- - [ ] Have you updated the relevant docstrings and documentation?
+ - [ ] Have you updated the relevant docstrings, documentation and copyright notice?
  - [ ] Is this contribution tested against [all ArcticDB's features](../docs/mkdocs/docs/technical/contributing.md)?
  - [ ] Do all exceptions introduced raise appropriate [error messages](https://docs.arcticdb.io/error_messages/)?
  - [ ] Are API changes highlighted in the PR description?